 Right at this moment you could be feeling any number of feelings – or none at all.
-I won’t even begin to guess at how you might be feeling.
-I would like to reassure you that everything you are feeling and thinking is “normal”.
+We won’t even begin to guess at how you might be feeling.
+We would like to reassure you that everything you are feeling and thinking is “normal”.
 Or whatever word you can use to describe acceptable feelings in a situation which is about as far from normal as you can get.

 Even though your baby has died, you might have been surprised to learn that you will still give birth – and most likely you will have a vaginal birth (unless there is a medical need for a caesarean the recommendation is usually that a vaginal birth will carry less risk for future pregnancy).

 It may feel suddenly as if all of your choices have been taken from you.
-This isn’t true, you can still make choices about your birth.
+This isn’t true, you can still make some choices about your birth.
 It can be helpful to some parents to take time to plan for their birth, to consider the choices available and to communicate these to the staff who will be looking after you.

-On the following pages I’ll help you to consider what choices are available to you.
+On the following pages we’ll help you to consider what choices are available to you.
 You can download our Stillbirth or Miscarriage Birth Plan here.
 You can use this as a discussion tool with your family, birth partner and the staff who care for you.